 Popular Skills for Production Designer

-Overall, survey participants reported applying a fair number of skills to their work.
-Most notably, facility with autodesk autocad and Design are correlated to pay that is significantly above average, leading to increases of 30 percent and 9 percent, respectively.
-Skills that pay less than market rate include Adobe Acrobat, Project Management, and Adobe Illustrator.
+Survey results imply that Production Designers put a diverse skill set to use.
+Most notably, facility with autodesk autocad and Design are correlated to pay that is significantly above average, leading to increases of 24 percent and 4 percent, respectively.
+Skills that are correlated to lower pay, on the other hand, include Adobe Acrobat, Project Management, and Adobe Illustrator.
 Those familiar with Adobe Illustrator also tend to know Adobe InDesign and Graphic Design.

 Pay by Experience Level for Production Designer